BoPann/my-cyber-logbook/soc-level1/framework/Pyramid-of-Pain.md

 	- I.e, Phishing + PowerShell + C2 + lateral movement pattern
 	- Attackers must **fundamentally change their approach**, training, and operational playbook.

->Learning about the **Pyramid of Pain** completely changed how I look at security incidents.
-It gives you more than just “an event”.
-It gives you a whole perspective.
-It helps connect what you’re seeing to the attacker’s mindset, and lets you understand the impact on _both_ sides of the fight.